MannLabs/pydiaid/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-Please provide the log (see the diAID-PASEF terminal on where to find it).
+Please provide the log (see the py_diAID terminal on where to find it).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.